gregvolk/nsifstat/README.md

 ...
 ```

+### telegraf example conifg:
-Use the following telegraf.conf input config to instruct telegraf
+After you have nsifstat.pl working, use the following telegraf.conf input config to instruct telegraf
 to call nsifstat.pl.

 ```